Thomas Leigh (Lord Mayor): Residence

-Residence

-In 1561, Sir Rowland Hill purchased Stoneleigh Abbey after the Dissolution of the Monasteries for his ward Sir Thomas Leigh, and a mansion was built on the site of the former monastic buildings.
+In 1561, Sir Rowland Hill purchased Stoneleigh Abbey, in Warwickshire, after the Dissolution of the Monasteries for his ward Sir Thomas Leigh, and a mansion was built on the site of the former monastic buildings.
 Leigh's family and descendants were seated on the estate from 1561 to 1993.
+He died there on 15 November 1571 and was buried at Mercers' Chapel, London, on 17.
+His wife also died there in 1603 and was buried at St Dunstan and All Saints, Stepney, Middlesex.